hilalsidhic/Kafka-Publisher-Subscriber---Spring-Boot/README.md

 ### 1. Send a Message (Producer)

-This project likely exposes a simple REST endpoint to send messages.
-(Assuming an endpoint like `/send`):
+The producer exposes a REST endpoint to send messages.
+Example (adjust if your controller uses a different path):

 ```bash
 # Send a message to the 'dummyTopic'